 Note to the left of the chart many people see their blood glucose fall after eating.
 This often happens when people prioritise nutritious meals with a higher protein % or meals with a higher percentage of total calories from protein and less energy from fat and carbs.
 It’s a great ‘hack’ to bring blood glucose down earlier in the day when many people find their blood glucose is elevated.

-An increase in waking blood sugar usually occurs due to something known as the Dawn Phenomenon.
+An increase in waking blood sugar usually occurs due to the Dawn Phenomenon.
 Here, stress hormones that help us wake up liberate stored energy, which registers on your meter.
 While some rise is typical, excessively high waking sugar and an increased BMI or body weight can indicate a dysregulated metabolism.
 For more detail, see Why Does My Blood Sugar Drop (or Rise) After Eating Protein?